EtienneOz/WikiPapier/README.md

 WikiPapier
 ==========

-Generate a custom printable encyclopædia from Wikipedia articles.
+Generate a custom printable encyclopædia from Wikipedia articles as pdf.

 Try it [here](http://etienneozeray.fr/wikipapier) and see how it looks like [here](http://etienneozeray.fr/wikipapier.php).